-REI’s manager of product sustainability, Greg Gausewitz, acknowledges some brands, already buffeted by the pandemic, wish they had more resources to invest in sustainability and inclusion.
-But he says REI is ready to collaborate with each brand to help them meet the new standards.
+REI’s manager of product sustainability, Greg Gausewitz, acknowledged some brands, already buffeted by the pandemic, wish they had more resources to invest in sustainability and inclusion.
+But he said REI is ready to collaborate with each brand to help them meet the new standards.

-“Change takes time,” Gausewitz says.
+“Change takes time,” Gausewitz said.
 “We hope to set an example that other industries can follow.”

 Borenstein said REI’s new requirements have spurred industry-wide changes on a scale rarely seen without regulation and legislation.
 Brand responses have been meaningful and far reaching.
 A sampling: Outdoor Research joined the BLUESIGN system and became a member of OIA’s Climate Action Corps.
 Big Agnes has committed to using 100 percent renewable energy for its U.S. facilities and started using solution dyeing for some of its tent models—a process that saves energy and water.
 Selk’bag, a small Chilean company that makes insulated bodysuits, joined 1% for the Planet and began using post-consumer recycled materials.